PortNLP/MultiWHO/README.md

 1. The doctor met the son of the man who had a beard.

-      _Oh wait, who had a beard? the son or the man?_
+      _Your turn: who had a beard? the son or the man?_

 2. The doctor met the son of the woman who had a beard.